The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 The Bell’s healing effect procs on all forms of damage to the WHM, be it direct damage dealt by an enemy, a DoT effect from a debuff, or even environmental effects such as stepping into poison puddles.
 It does not proc if the WHM takes 0 damage due to shields or any other factor.

 While Bell’s total healing potency of 2000p may seem very powerful on the surface, it is fairly rare to get its full effect as it requires five separate damage instances on the WHM within 15s.
-A portion of that healing is ‘refunded’ as the Bell dissipates, but due to its long cooldown of 3 minutes, you should definitely aim to maximize Bell procs per usage where possible.
+A portion of that healing is ‘refunded’ as the Bell dissipates, but due to its long cooldown of three minutes, you should definitely aim to maximize Bell procs per usage where possible.

 A unique advantage that Bell offers is the ability to place it.
 The fact that its healing originates from the Bell and not the WHM means that you do not need to worry about your positioning relative to other party members when Bell healing goes off.
 This is very useful when party members are taking damage but need to spread out to complete a mechanic.
 The large 20y on Bell’s healing also means that it’ll reach everyone if properly centered, as most circular raid arenas are 20y in radius.